What is a Dental Assistant?

 - Working with patients on billing and payment

-All dental assistants do tasks such as helping dentists with procedures and keeping patient records, but there are four regulated tasks that assistants may also be able to do, depending on the state where they work, including:
+There are also four regulated tasks that dental assistants may be able to do, depending on the state in which they work.
+These include:

 What is the workplace of a Dental Assistant like?